 Gold is the substance that requires the least amount of tooth structure to be removed.
 It is a material that never breaks.
 Porcelain fused to metal includes a strong metal underlayer and a tooth-colored outer surface.
 However, it does require more tooth structure to be removed and has a slight chance of breakage.
 Ceramic (sometimes called E-MAX) is known for its translucent, tooth-like appearance and often the material of choice in the front of the mouth.

 What Happens during Crown Placement?

 The process for restoring a tooth with a crown typically takes two appointments.
 The first appointment lasts between one and two hours.
-Dr. Waters and the dental assistant work together to prepare the tooth and make an impression to send to the dental laboratory.
+The dentist and the dental assistant work together to prepare the tooth and make an impression to send to the dental laboratory.
 A temporary crown is placed.
 You will return to have the permanent crown seated in about two weeks.